International English Language Testing System: History

 Further revisions went live in 2001 (revised Speaking Test) and 2005 (new assessment criteria for the Writing test).

 IELTS characteristics

-IELTS Academic and IELTS General Training are designed to cover the full range of abilities from non-user to expert user.
+IELTS Academic and IELTS General Training are designed to cover the full range of abilities from non-user or middle user to expert user.
 The Academic version is for test takers who want to study at the tertiary level in an English-speaking country or seek professional registration.
 The General Training version is for test takers who want to work, train, study at a secondary school or migrate to an English-speaking country.

 The difference between the Academic and General Training versions is the content, context, and purpose of the tasks.
 All other features, such as timing allocation, length of written responses, and reporting of scores, are the same.

 IELTS Academic and General Training both incorporate the following features: